eformsignen/eformsignen.github.io/help/chapter6.rst

    For more information about Form builder, refer to `Creating templates using Form Builder <chapter7.html#template_fb>`__.

-To create and send electronic documents via eformsign, you have to first create a template, which can later be transformed into an e-document.

 **How to create a template with Web Form Designer**
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~